darkskyapp/translations/README.md

 Dark Sky.
 The listing is recursive so as to better describe how the various structural components interact.

+### Status Information

+Instead of producing a summary of weather information, we may sometimes generate a status message indicating an error of some sort.
+Such messages may take one of the following forms:

+*   `["sentence", [STATUS_MESSAGE, STATUS_TYPE, REASON]]`

+`STATUS_MESSAGE` may be one of the following:

+*   `"next-hour-forecast-status"`: we have information to convey about our hyperlocal next-hour forecasts

+`STATUS_TYPE` may be one of the following:

+*   `"unavailable"`: no forecast is available for this request
+*   `"partially-unavailable"`: only a partial forecast is available for this request
+*   `"temporarily-unavailable"`: no forecast is available for this request, but we expect it to be available again in the future

+`REASON` may be one of the following:

+*   `"station-offline"`: we cannot generate a forecast because all nearby weather stations are offline (e.g. for maintenance)
+*   `"station-incomplete"`: we cannot generate a forecast because of gaps in the coverage of all nearby weather stations (e.g. radar beams are blocked by local terrain)

+`"next-hour-forecast-status"`, `"unavailable"`, `"partially-unavailable"`, `"temporarily-unavailable"`, `"station-offline"`, and `"station-incomplete"` are not used in any other forms.

 ### Moment Summaries

 When the API is producing a text summary for a single moment in time (that is,